 He'd keep her safe.

-"I didn't care much about good grades," she went on, and although talking to him she seemed somewhat absent.
-"In fact during the year I'd made it my game to get alarming results, maybe so that my mom would wake up or my dad would care – notice."
+"I didn't care much about good grades," Sara went on, and although talking to him, she seemed somewhat absent.
+"In fact during the year I had made it my game to get alarming results, maybe so that my mom would wake up or my dad would notice."

-"For some reason it was important to him that I finished first," she recalled with startling easiness, "so he got upset.
+"For some reason it was important to dad that I finished first," she recalled with startling easiness, "so he got upset.
 He yelled at me, we argued about it for almost a week I think.
 I tried to make it last as long as I could."
-Of course she had; she knew he'd be back to ignoring her soon enough.
+Of course she had; she knew he would be back to ignoring her soon enough.

 Kellerman only spoke when she kept quiet.
 He didn't hold her hand, didn't try to touch her in any way – she was getting to the heart of the story, but now the words wouldn't come out.
-As though she'd gone as far as possible to it, but she couldn't possibly aboard it – couldn't possibly approach it more than she already had.
+As though she had gone as far as possible to it, but she couldn't possibly approach it more than she already had.

 "Sara."
 His voice had nothing lecturing or pressuring, in fact the gentleness startled her.

-She was used to it, in fact every time Michael spoke to her it was as though he'd swallowed liters of honey first – but she wasn't used to it from Paul Kellerman.
-In fact, she could have never thought he'd be able to show so much softness.
+She was used to gentleness.
+Every time Michael spoke to her, it was as though he had swallowed liters of honey first – but she wasn't used to it from Paul Kellerman.
+In fact, she could have never thought he would be able to show so much softness.
 Especially to her.
 Only to her.

 "What happened today?"
 He asked again, only this time he made it clear that he wasn't asking for facts.
 What happened today, in your mind?